sanjay2202/SkinToneClothingRecommendations-Android/README.txt

-// commands to run the project
+// Instructions to run the project
 Make sure the system on which the flask app is running and the device on which the application is running are on the same network.
 Check the ip address on the server (flask) by typing ipconfig in the command prompt.
 Copy the IPv4 address and paste it in place of "YourIpAddress" for BASE_URL ("Android Application\Capstone\app\src\main\java\com\example\capstone\Utils\Credentials.java")